metacommunities/metacommunities/publications/code_city_maynooth_sept2014/mackenzie_code_city.md

 > The initial step can be made through the venerable geographical act of mapping the expanding realm of machinekind, clearly part of the remaining terra incognita. [@Horvath_1974, 188]

+We take it as read that cities are deeply shaped by code through infrastructures, devices, services, protocols, and many mundane capillary orderings.
+In what frame, at what levels of abstraction does the density and plurality of this coding become legible or even enumerable?
 Writing in 2002, Nigel Thrift and Shaun French asked: 'is there any way of making a more general assessment of software in the city?' [@Thrift_2002,  314].
 They sketch some possibilities, ranging from hegemony to haunting:

 > It would be easy at this point to fall back on some familiar notions to describe software's grip on spaces like cities.
 One would be hegemony.
 But that notion suggests a purposeful project, whilst software consists of numerous projects cycling through and continually being rewritten in code.
 Another notion would be haunting.
 But again the notion is not quite the right one.
 Ghosts are ethereal presences, phantoms that are only half- there, which usually obtain their effects by stirring up emotions – of fear, angst, regret, and the like [@Thrift_2002, 311-312].

+In this take on software in the city, they observe 'numerous projects ... continually being rewritten in code.'
+The rest of this chapter could be seen as an update on that observation from 2001.
+What has happened to the cycling through and re-writing of code?[^1.1] They go on to  describe three geographies that were cycling (or as I'd prefer to say, trafficking)  code into cities: a geography of *writing code*, a geography of *power and control*, and a geography of *indeterminancy.*

-Thrift and French's empirical response to their own question begins with the Y2K bug, and the long lists of software potentially affected by it: keypad locks, pagers, solar panels, smoke detectors, camcorders, VCRs, elevators.
-Although these lists now look dated, when a similar listing would include so many  things that didn't exist in 2002, Thrift and French's description of the effect of software development on urban space remains recognisable: 'we will exist in a broadband world in which the internet will be a permanently available ‘cloud’ of information able to be called up through a number of appliances scattered through the environment.
+[^1.1]: Thrift and French's empirical response to their own question begins with the Y2K bug, and the long lists of software potentially affected by it: keypad locks, pagers, solar panels, smoke detectors, camcorders, VCRs, elevators.
+Although these lists now look dated, when a similar listing would include many  things that didn't exist in 2002, Thrift and French's description of the effect of software development on urban space remains recognisable: 'we will exist in a broadband world in which the internet will be a permanently available ‘cloud’ of information able to be called up through a number of appliances scattered through the environment.
 These appliances will be something more than portals for information.
 Rather, like many other devices which will not have internet connections, they will be "practice-aware"' (315) and 'will, through a process of cultural absorption into practices, sink down from the representational into the non- representational world, so becoming a part of a taken-for-granted set of passions and skills' (318).
 The fact that these developments more than a decade later are still very much in train suggests that there is something quite predictable about the development of software and coding in organising urban life and spaces.

-They go to  list three geographies that were driving code into cities: a geography of *writing code*, a geography of *power and control*, and a geography of *indeterminancy.*

 >  The first of these geographies is the most obvious, the large and complex geography of the writing of software – of the production of lines of code – a geography that takes in many different locations and many different languages and which has been built up progressively since the invention of programming in the 1940s [@Thrift_2002, 323].

 According to Thrift and French, the geography of software writing clusters around  key places and regions: Silicon Valley, New York, London, and a number of auxiliary software mass production zones (often concentrating on tasks like consulting, testing and support) in countries like Ireland and India.
 China, Russia and Brazil are not mentioned.
+As we will see, this geographic centring still matters, but in a somewhat re-configured form: code cycles through platforms that tremendously re-distribute the production of lines of code.

 A second less concentrated geography of power, conceived in Foucaultean terms as the conduct of conduct, or massive proliferation of corporeally practiced rules, was also  unfurling through software: 'in essence, we can say that it [software] consists of rules of conduct able to be applied to determinate situations' [@Thrift_2002, 325].
-Through power-geography, software increasingly interlinks rather than compartmentalises urban processes.
-(Again,  the ongoing growth of data analytics, virtualizing computing infrastructures, social media, mobile apps and sensors is largely consistent with this analysis of power.)
+Through this power-geography, software increasingly interlinks rather than compartmentalises urban processes.
+In many ways, the app economy, the virtualization of computing into cloud and containerised infrastructures, and the spectacular growth of social media platforms or indeed the internet of sensor-equipped things attests to an intensified application of rules to determinate situations.
+Again, coding itself, the process of specifying, configuring and propagating these rules of conduct, has not been exempt from the conduct of conduct.
+Coding has been powerfully re-coded in recent years.

-A  final geography was the most open and the least geographically localised.
-In this geography, abundance produces indeterminacy and lack of closure:
+Thrift envisaged a  final more open and less localised geography in which abundance produces indeterminacy and lack of closure:

 > the general profusion of software, its increasing complexity and consequent emergent properties, all count as means of producing playful idioms that have not been captured by dominant orders.
 Software's very indeterminacy and lack of closure provide a means of creating new kinds of order (328).

-These playful idioms are largely irreducible to the centres of coding or power-generated control practices, and therefore will take on singular forms, unexpected locations and non-representational aspects.
-Where or how does the geography of indeterminacy take shape?
-Against various attempts to see software and code as either hegemonic, as law, as an epochal shift, as what has always haunted writing, or as the epitome of the post-human technics, Thrift and French sketched  the phenomenality of code  as a form of traffic:
+In this geography, 'profusion' and 'increasing complexity' generate less orderly or regulated idioms.
+These playful idioms are largely irreducible to the geographic centres of coding or power-generated control practices, and therefore take on singular forms, arise in unexpected locations and articulate non-representational processes.
+Thrift and French attributed this generative aspect of software to the phenomenality of code  as a form of traffic:

 > Software is more like a kind of traffic between beings, wherein one sees, so to speak, the effects of the relationship.
 What transpires becomes reified in actions, body stances, general anticipations.
 We would argue, then, that software is best thought of as a kind of absorption, an expectation of what will turn up in the everyday world.[@Thrift_2002, 312]

-These formulations are the most elliptical in the paper.
-But the 'traffic between beings' they refer to here, the reification of 'general anticipations,' the curiously contrasting descriptions of software as absorption _and_ expectation could be seen as implicitly urban.
+The 'traffic between beings' they refer to here, the reification of 'general anticipations,' the curiously contrasting descriptions of software as absorption _and_ expectation could be seen as implicitly urban.
 They concern 'traffic' in everyday worlds.
+In this third geography, the traffic in beings, we might see processes of composition that not only generate much code traffic, but assemble compositions of people and things that turn up new things.

 More than a decade later, these geographies remain in play.
 Code work is done in more or less the same places; and the coded conduct of conduct certainly continues.
 But when  we think about code in terms of traffic, what has happened to it?
 What kinds of new order have eventuated?
 Writing in 2014, Thrift again asks addressed coded cities: 'Take just the case of coded cities understood as a whole,' [@Thrift_2014, 13], and then proceeds to offer a sixfold topography of the code city - as externalization of capitalist power,  as prescribed matter of concern, as care-laden responses to the demand for resilience, as projected-retrojected dream life, as navigational geometry, and as materialized visualisation.
 He finally suggests that something links this diversity: the possibility for 'these entities to learn ... to transform themselves.'
 Echoing the 2001 discussion of the geography of indeterminacy, he attributes this possibility to 'emergent tendencies arising out of complexity' or 'through simple happenstance which places them in unexpected situations which require adaptation' (13).